Saddam Hussein Trial Fast Facts

 March 19, 2003 - The second Gulf War begins, code named Operation Iraqi Freedom.

-December 14, 2003 - The US Department of Defense announces Saddam Hussein has been captured in a cellar, or 'spider hole,' at a farmhouse in Tikrit on Saturday, December 13, 2003.
+December 14, 2003 - The US Department of Defense announces Hussein has been captured in a cellar, or 'spider hole,' at a farmhouse in Tikrit on Saturday, December 13, 2003.

-June 30, 2004 - The Coalition turns over legal control of Saddam Hussein and 11 other former top Iraqi officials to the interim Iraqi government, but they remain in the physical custody of the US for security reasons.
+June 30, 2004 - The Coalition turns over legal control of Hussein and 11 other former top Iraqi officials to the interim Iraqi government, but they remain in the physical custody of the US for security reasons.

-July 1, 2004 - Saddam Hussein makes his first appearance in court at his arraignment and is charged with a variety of crimes, including the invasion of Kuwait and the gassing of the Kurds.
+July 1, 2004 - Hussein makes his first appearance in court at his arraignment and is charged with a variety of crimes, including the invasion of Kuwait and the gassing of the Kurds.
 He pleads not guilty.

-October 12, 2004 - The US military announces Hussein had a hernia operation in late September 2004.

-November 2004 - Saddam Hussein's family fires his chief lawyer Mohammed al-Rashdan, accusing him of using the trial to seek personal fame.
+November 2004 - Hussein's family fires his chief lawyer Mohammed al-Rashdan, accusing him of using the trial to seek personal fame.
 Rashdan is replaced by Ziad al-Khasawneh.

-July 7, 2005 - Hussein's chief lawyer Ziad al-Khasawneh resigns because he says the American defense team is trying to take over the case.
+July 7, 2005 - Hussein's chief lawyer Khasawneh resigns because he says the American defense team is trying to take over the case.

 July 17, 2005 - The Iraqi Special Tribunal (IST) files the first criminal charges against Hussein for the 1982 massacre of 148 people in Dujail.
 Other charges will be heard at separate trials.

-August 23, 2005 - Hussein confirms that he has fired all of his previous lawyers and is now solely represented by Khalil Dulaimi.
+August 23, 2005 - Hussein confirms that he has fired all his previous lawyers and is now solely represented by Khalil Dulaimi.

 September 6, 2005 - Iraqi President Jalal Talabani says Hussein has confessed via videotape, audiotape, and signed confessions, to giving the order to gas thousands of Kurds in the late 1980s.

-September 8, 2005 - His chief attorney, Khalil Dulaimi, denies that Hussein has confessed to ordering executions and waging a campaign against Kurds in which thousands of people are said to have been killed.
+September 8, 2005 - Chief attorney, Dulaimi, denies that Hussein has confessed to ordering executions and waging a campaign against Kurds in which thousands of people are said to have been killed.

-October 19, 2005 - Saddam Hussein's trial begins in Baghdad.
-He and seven other co-defendants appear before Judge Rizgar Amin and plead not guilty to the torture and murder of Iraqi citizens in Dujail in 1982.
+October 19, 2005 - Hussein's trial begins in Baghdad.
+He and seven other co-defendants appear before Chief Judge Rizgar Amin and plead not guilty to the torture and murder of Iraqi citizens in Dujail in 1982.

 October 20, 2005 - The lawyer for Awad al-Bandar, Saadoun al-Janabi, is kidnapped and murdered one day after he appears in court for the opening of the trial.